prajaktasarwade/Pizzahut-Sales-analysis-Report/README.md

 7. Bottom 5 Sellers by Revenue, Total Quantity and Total Orders

 **Learned from this Project**
+1. Extracted the sql queries as per requirement
-1. Data Cleaning
+2. Data Cleaning
-2. Data Transforming
+3. Data Transforming
-3. Used DAX
+4. Used DAX
-4. Created appealing visuals and created dashbaord
+5. Created appealing visuals and created dashbaord

 **Some Insights**